High speed rail: overview

 Can I petition against this phase?

-Negotiating assurances in this way retains control in the hands of the Council as far as possible.
-Should the Council have elected to appear at Committee, it is quite possible that all the offers from HS2 Ltd. would have been withdrawn, or at the very least reduced in number.
+Negotiating assurances in this way retains control in the hands of the council as far as possible.
+Should the council have elected to appear at Committee, it is quite possible that all the offers from HS2 Ltd. would have been withdrawn, or at the very least reduced in number.

 Can I claim compensation?

 The exceptional hardship scheme can help property owners who are affected by the proposals for the Phase Two line of route.
-The residents’ charter and further information on other compensation schemes are available on the .gov website.
+The residents’ charter and further information on other compensation schemes are available on the GOV.UK website.

 The authority’s joint response can be viewed below: